takenet/deckard/helm/README.md

 | `mongodb.auth.rootUser` | MongoDB root username | `deckard` |
 | `mongodb.auth.rootPassword` | MongoDB root password | `deckard` |
 | `mongodb.architecture` | MongoDB architectur | `standalone` |

+> If you disabled the MongoDB chart using `mongodb.enabled` as `false`, any property with the prefix `mongodb.` will be ignored.

 ## Contributing